Are you considering adding an online store to your WordPress site, but are unsure of the best ecommerce platform for your blog?

 However, they also have an option called Shopify Lite.

 For only $9 a month you can create a Shopify account and display a ‘buy button’ on your website with selected products.

-However, it’s not a plugin and it’s not dynamic.
+However, compared to WooCommerce, Shopify is not a plugin and it’s not dynamic.
 Meaning if you make any updates on your products in the backend, you’ll have to swap out the code for the new piece of code with the updates.